asagrekin/GamesInOne/reports/Week6Report.md

 High Level Goal: Functioning interaction with the front end.
 Displaying, filtering, and sorting games based on user inputs.

 ### Frontend:
-Last Week's Goal: Application is able to create a new game row based on what has been entered by the user in the add game screen.
+Last Week's Goal: Create connection with the back end, create file explorer for the add game screen.

 Progress:
-- Added image path text box in the Add Game Screen
+- Successfully added files explore for the user to locate game and image paths
-- created a new row with the information using user input
+- Created test framework for the front end using MSBuild
-- Able to Launch a game after clicking "start game"
+- Created a Github action for on push on my front-end branch

-High Level Goal: Create connection with the back end, create file explorer for the add game screen.
+High Level Goal: Fully integrate front and back end for Alpha release.
+Add more test cases.

 ### Database:
 Last Week's Goal: Finalize the database (deals with errors in saving robustly, stores data efficiently, etc).
 Also, any additional features needed for the front end get added.